Dominate your phone with these Samsung Galaxy S10 tips and tricks

-Congratulations on the purchase of your new Samsung Galaxy S10: A fine phone, and one that's likely to serve you well.
+Congratulations on the purchase of a Samsung Galaxy S10: A fine phone, and one that’s likely to serve you well.

-You don't want to miss out on anything, though, so start exploring your new device right now with our Galaxy S10 guide.
-We've got tips and tricks galore, including jazzing up your notifications, hiding the front display notch, and making sure your recorded videos are as smooth as possible.
+You don’t want to miss out on anything, though, so start exploring your device right now with our best Samsung Galaxy tricks guide.
+We’ve got tips galore, including jazzing up your notifications, hiding the front display notch, and making sure your recorded videos are as smooth as possible.

 By the way, most of this advice will work for the Galaxy S10e and the Galaxy S10 Plus as well.
-Just make sure you're running the latest version of the phone's operating system before you try them (go to Software update in Settings to check if one is available).
+Just make sure you’re running the latest version of the phone’s operating system before you try them (go to System updates in Settings to check).